incitron/incitron_docs/pages/02_math_model.md

 * [AT-format and BY-format](#at-format-and-by-format)
 * [stockpiling](#stockpiling)

-## definition of blocks, parcels, destinations
+## Definition of blocks, parcels, destinations

 Mine planning is a classic example of the Precedence Constrained Production Scheduling Problem (PCPSP), where there are a set of activities (or "jobs") that must be scheduled to occur over a number of periods, with precedences between the activities.
 Further, each activity can have a number of different methods (or "ways", "modes") that it can be completed, and we must also choose the optimal method for completing said activity.